cmoss703/fanPagR/README.md

 The html file covers the bones of the site.
 This is where the navigation bar layout, dropdown items for themes, the homepage features, the footer, etc. live.

 Almost all of the searched content was created dynamically in Javascript, using jQuery.
 Everything that happens after you click the search button is made in the javascript file.
+AJAX functions

 CSS was utilized a fair amount as well, since we have so many different themes.